Rethinking Neural Combinatorial Optimization for Vehicle Routing Problems with Different Constraint Tightness Degrees: Experiment

 \subsection{Ablation Study}

 We conduct an ablation study to evaluate the contributions of two key components: 1) varying constraint tightness training (VCT) and 2) the multi-expert module (MEM).
-We compare three training configurations: 1) the model trained on CVRP100 instances with fixed capacity (C=50) and without MEM; 2) the model trained on instances with capacities $C\sim\textbf{Unif}([10,500])$ and without MEM; 3) the model trained on instances with capacities $C\sim\textbf{Unif}([10,500])$ and with MEM.
+We compare three training configurations: the model trained on CVRP100 instances with fixed capacity (C=50) 1) without MEM and 2) with MEM; 3) the model trained on instances with capacities $C\sim\textbf{Unif}([10,500])$ and without MEM; 4) the model trained on instances with capacities $C\sim\textbf{Unif}([10,500])$ and with MEM.
+We maintain a consistent training data budget across all experimental settings.
 Results of these models on the test sets are presented in Table~\ref{tab:Ablation1}.

-From these results, we can observe that varying constraint tightness training leads to significant improvements in the model's problem-solving ability on 5 out of 7 datasets, reducing the average gap from 10.78\% to 2.41\%.
+From these results, we can observe that while adding only the MEM reduces the average gap from 10.78\% to 8.95\%, providing a modest benefit, varying constraint tightness training leads to significant improvements in the model's problem-solving ability on 5 out of 7 datasets, reducing the average gap from 10.78\% to 2.41\%.
 However, this approach causes a slight performance degradation on the datasets with C=50 and C=100.
 The reason may be that the different constraint tightness degrees create conflicting optimization directions, leading to suboptimal learning outcomes.
-When the multi-expert module is incorporated, the model achieves consistent performance gains across all datasets, reducing the average gap by 23\%.
+When the multi-expert module is incorporated, the model achieves consistent performance gains across all datasets, reducing the average gap by 23\% (from 2.41\% to 1.86\%).
 These results demonstrate that while varying constraint tightness training enhances cross-constraint-tightness generalization, the integration of the multi-expert module further strengthens this capability, enabling more robust adaptation to problem instances with varying constraint tightness.